Sputter: Another Update

 Sputter: Status of Next Version

 It has been a while since I did the previous blog post.
 One reason is that I felt it got boring writing about incremental enhancements in the same areas week after week.
 The main purpose of this blog is to have a developer log of Sputter, Spitback and other developments at Casual Computing, as opposed to being a news outlet.
 So perhaps I should have reported some more the last weeks even if there was nothing really newsworthy going on.
+Also, we had a tight deadline at work the last weeks and I could not take my usual day off to work on Sputter.

 Refactoring Madness